-He looked forward to coming home tonight, and to do something familiar.
+He looked forward to coming home tonight to do something familiar.
 He thought about taking his bike for a ride, but he noticed it had been a few too many miles since the last oil change.
-He started draining the tank while he grabbed a bite to eat and a cold beer.
-By the time he was finished with his sandwich, the oil was empty and he removed the filter in preparation of installing the new oil filter.
+He started draining the oil while he grabbed a bite to eat and a cold beer.
+By the time he was finished with his sandwich, the oil was dry and he removed the filter in preparation of installing the new oil filter.

 More predictable than an alarm clock, the blonde beauty came speeding down the sidewalk at precisely half an hour before sunset.
 Maybe he’d ask her to go for a ride with him tonight.
 The thought of her lean, sleek body pressed against his as they toured the back roads brought a grin to his cheeks.
 She arrived at a much faster pace than normal, and he barely had time to stand and wave before she had sprinted past.

 Fine.
 She most likely wouldn’t want to go for a ride before her run anyways.
 He’d just wait for her to finish the loop, and maybe she’d be exhausted enough to agree in about thirty minutes or so… he checked his watch, plenty of time to pour in the new oil and be ready for her.